SECOND STAGE SURGERY

-If you would like more information about this process, please call and schedule a consultation with Dr. Matatov or Dr. Torabi with one of our friendly patient coordinators
+If you would like more information about this process, please call and schedule a consultation with Dr. Matatov, Dr. Torabi, Dr. Zakhary or Dr. Tessler with one of our friendly patient coordinators

 The second stage surgery will follow after the initial breast reconstruction, and the surgical technique will be dependent on which type of revision surgery is needed to recreate and reshape shape your breast(s).
 This breast reconstruction surgery may require an overnight stay at the hospital or surgical center.
 Second stage surgery can also be completed at a later date, and/or postponed if the patient needs to have radiation therapy, or if her health declines before the scheduled surgery.

 Once you have had your second stage surgery, our recovery room nurses will help you manage your pain, monitor your progress, and maintain your incision care.
 You will also be shown how to care for your incisions properly to limit the amount of scarring from the surgery.
 Rather than pain, most patients experience a dull ache for a couple of days following the breast surgery procedure.
 This is especially true if the implant has been placed underneath the muscle.
 Analgesics and muscle relaxants are prescribed for use, if necessary, and patients are required to wear a supportive bra day and night.
 We suggest that your recovery period will be 1 – 6 weeks (including periods of breast tenderness), and you should attend all of your follow-up appointments.
 Strenuous activity should be avoided for a 6-week period, but light activity can begin as early as 4 weeks.